Differential Privacy for Eye Tracking with Temporal Correlations: Results

-For MPIIPrivacEye, we report privacy sensitivity classification accuracies using differentially private eye movements in the Table~\ref{tblprivacySensitivityDetection}.
+For the MPIIPrivacEye, we report privacy sensitivity classification accuracies using differentially private eye movement features in the Table~\ref{tblprivacySensitivityDetection}.
 The FPA performs worse than our methods.
 The DCFPA, particularly with the chunk size of $32$, outperforms all other methods slightly in the higher privacy regions as it is also the case for the utility results.
 In the lower privacy regions, the CFPA performs the best with $\approx0.60$ accuracy.
-While having $\approx0.60$ accuracy in a binary classification problem does not form the best performance, according to the previous work ~\cite{Steil:2019:PPH:3314111.3319913}, privacy sensitivity classification using only eye movements with clean data in a person-independent setup only performs marginally higher than $0.60$.
+Since performance does not drop significantly in the higher chunk sizes, it is reasonable to use higher chunk-sized methods as they decrease the temporal correlations better.
+While having an accuracy of approximately $0.6$ in a binary classification problem does not form the best performance, according to the previous work~\cite{Steil:2019:PPH:3314111.3319913}, privacy sensitivity classification using only eye movements with clean data in a person-independent setup only performs marginally higher than $0.60$.
 Therefore, we show that even though we use differentially private data in the most private settings, we obtain similar results to the classification results using clean data.
 This means that differentially private eye movements can be used along with scene features for detecting privacy sensitive scenes in AR setups.

+The results of the person identification task in the MPIIPrivacEye dataset are similar to the results of the MPIIDPEye dataset and the results with majority voting are depicted in Table~\ref{tblPersonIdsMPIIPrivacEye}.
+Personal identifiers are predicted very accurately when the FPA is used.
+The CFPA and DCFPA are resistant to person identification attacks in all privacy regions performing around the random guess probability in almost all cases.
+Similar to the classification results of the MPIIDPEye dataset, the DCFPA method performs the best when utility-privacy trade-off is taken into consideration.
+The person identification results without majority voting are presented in the table in \nameref{lbl:S4_Table}.